danisha20/Tweets_mental_health/README.md

 The Model was trainned with 1,600,000 tweets obtained from https://www.kaggle.com/kazanova/sentiment140.

 # Labelling:
-The Tweets were flagged as having a relation with depression if they contained the word “depression”, its derivatives or  similar as per Ferran et al. [1] overwhelmed exhausted distressed anxiety anxious tired low depression depressed discouraged desperate demotivated insomnia cry nervous worried lonely sad empty
+The Tweets were flagged as having a relation with depression if they contained the word “depression”, its derivatives or  similar as per Ferran et al. [1].
+The list includes the words: overwhelmed, exhausted, distressed, anxiety, anxious, tired, low, sad, cry, nervous, empty, worried, insomnia, demotivated, lonely, desperate.

 # Preprocessing
 Natural language preprocessing techniques such as noise reduction (removing special characters, URLs, extra spaces, etc...), normalization ( lower-case transformation, punctuation removal, contractions expansion), stop words elimination, lemmatization, and tokenization were performed to clean the tweets.